Yuwolx/TIL/00_startcamp/01_git/CLI.md

         - Show display more efficiently

 - `git diff [commit id]`
-    - you can find commit id by use `git log --online --all`
+    - you can find commit id by use `git log --oneline --all`
     - Can compare current commit and id commit

+### Push error
+- If you have trouble on push process
+    - At first, pull from remote repository

 ### 문법 및 활용